b-twice/arcgis-dynamictables/README.md

 arcpy.mapping.ListLayoutElements(map_doc, element_type)
 ```

-First we initialize and then use ListLayoutElements to list all elements of a given "element_type".
+First we initialize and then use [ListLayoutElements](http://resources.arcgis.com/en/help/main/10.1/index.html#//00s30000003w000000) to list all elements of a given "element_type".
 There are a number of element types but the ones we would want to list are "GRAPHIC_ELEMENT" and "TEXT_ELEMENT."

 This gives of a list of all objects associated with that element.
-In this way, we have some python shorthand, we can quickly make a list of tuples with the object name and the object with a list comprehension:
+In this way, with the help of some python shorthand, we can quickly make a list of tuples with the object name and the object via a list comprehension:

 ```
 element_map = [(str(obj.name), obj) for obj in arcpy.mapping.ListLayoutElements(map_doc, element_type) if len(str(obj.name)) > 0]
 ```

-What we are doing is looping through the layout elements, filtering out any elements that do not have a name (think back to above when we went through and named elements with corresponding field names from our attribute table), and making a tuple.
+What we are doing is looping through the layout elements and filtering out any elements that do not have a name (think back to above when we went through and named elements with corresponding field names from our attribute table).
+We then append to our list a tuple with the name of the object and the object.

 In our example the list would look like

 ```
 [
-("Building_Name", "<object>"),
+("Building_Name", <object>),
-("Square_Feet", "<object>")
+("Square_Feet", <object>)
 ]
 ```

+With this list in hand, we can initiate a cursor on our table.
+If a field matches an element, their are properties and methods in an element we can ultilize to make a new cell in our table.

 To Be Continued....